Skip to main content

 Protein Target for Women Over 50 on GLP-1s

-Research often suggests 0.7-1.0g per pound of ideal body weight for women over 50 in a caloric deficit, with the higher end for those doing resistance training.
-For a woman with an ideal body weight of 140 lbs, that's roughly 98-140g of protein daily depending on activity level.
+The 2026 USDA guidelines recommend at least 1.2 g/kg of protein for older adults, with 1.2-1.6 g/kg often advised for those in a caloric deficit or doing resistance training.
+For a woman weighing 140 lbs (64 kg), that's roughly 77-102g of protein daily depending on activity level.
 Per-meal targets of 30-40g (higher than the 25-30g often cited for younger adults) may help overcome anabolic resistance.
 Your doctor or dietitian can help tailor this to your needs.

 Bone Health: The Hidden Priority